Research question: (How) does the library help to increase research productivity and impact?

 - Practice Brief: University of Waterloo

-Pilot Project: University of Illinois at Chicago and UC Berkeley
+Pilot Project: UC Berkeley

 There has never been a doubt about the library’s overall positive impact on research productivity, but there is a lack of strong evidence to help identify specific areas of impact, particularly around open access issues.
 The UC Berkeley Library has strongly advocated for open access publishing, in order to promote a publishing ecosystem where the impact of research can be maximized by removing readership barriers.
 Actions taken by the Library range from signing the OA2020 Expression of Interest, to not renewing our Elsevier journal subscriptions, to negotiating transformative agreements with publishers.
 But what are our faculty’s opinions on open access issues?
 What is their actual publication output in open access?
 What is the impact of open access publications compared to the ones behind the paywall?
 What are the possible barriers for faculty to publish in open access?
 More importantly, how should the Library help?